ruuda/blog/posts/adding-unpack-to-rcl.md

 ];
 </code></pre>

-In this post we’ll explore the trade-offs involved in designing this feature.
+In this post we’ll explore the trade-offs involved in adding this feature.

 ## Why unpack?